tokland/shoogle/README.md

 # Shoogle

 Use the Google API from the shell.
+An example, get the long URL using the *urlshortener* service:

 ```shell
 $ echo '{"shortUrl": "http://goo.gl/Du5PSN"}' | shoogle execute urlshortener:v1.url.get -